Fallen Idol (Dad's Army): Plot

+As the men bring their bedding into their bivouac tent, Private Pike tries to find his teddy bear, Mr. Snuggly.
+When Sergeant Wilson finds it, Mainwaring notices and Wilson reluctantly claims that the bear is his, so as not to embarrass Pike.
+Meanwhile, Jones has brought a mosquito net, despite Walker telling him there are not any around.
+Jones explains that he has had the net since his Sudan days, and that it helped to keep out snakes as well during cold nights.

-The story largely follows Captain Mainwaring's fall from grace in the eyes of his platoon, and subsequent redemption.
-When the men are bivouacked in a tent, he falls under the influence of Captain Square who convinces him to set up an officers only section, much to the outrage of his men.
-He subsequently offends them by attending a select officers mess, drinking whisky with Captain Square and colleagues, and playing "Cardinal Puff" while his men enjoy a couple of bottles of ale elsewhere.
+Captain Square enters and convinces Mainwaring to set up an officers only section in the tent for himself and Wilson, much to the outrage of the men.
+He subsequently offends them by attending a select officers mess, drinking whisky with Square and his two colleagues, and playing "Cardinal Puff" while his men enjoy a couple of bottles of ale elsewhere.
 Most of the men are disgruntled, while noting this is not Mainwaring's normal behaviour.
 Frazer goes so far as to threaten to resign (his general surly attitude of late has led Mainwaring to suspect he is a communist, noting he "never plays Monopoly with the others" as evidence of his suspicions).
-A drunken Mainwaring returns to their tent only to be jumped on by Corporal Jones, thinking he is a thuggee.
+After the men go to bed, a drunken Mainwaring returns to their tent only to be jumped on by Jones, thinking he is a thuggee.

 The next morning, a rather hungover and worse for wear Captain Mainwaring joins his men for training.
-While at first things go seemingly to plan, potential disaster soon strikes when a stray grenade is fired into the roof of the platoon's van.
-Mainwaring immediately goes to warn Jones, who abandons the van while it is moving.
-A cool Mainwaring then stops and evacuates the van, but the van is stood next to power lines.
-Mainwaring re-enters the van and recovers the stray grenade: his command of the situation restoring his reputation in the eyes of the platoon.
+While at first things go seemingly to plan, potential disaster soon strikes when a stray rifle grenade is fired into the roof of Jones's van.
+He starts to drive away, so Mainwaring gives chase on a bicycle, gets into the van and warns Jones, who abandons the van while it is moving.
+A cool Mainwaring then stops and evacuates the van, but it is stood next to power lines.
+Mainwaring immediately re-enters the van and recovers the grenade: his command of the situation restoring his reputation in the eyes of the platoon.
 After Mainwaring throws the grenade away and dives for safety he hears panting, looking up to see the grenade being held by a shaggy dog.
-Mainwaring flees only to be chased down the road by the dog as the episode ends.
+Mainwaring flees, only to be chased down the road by the dog as the episode ends.